 Hazardous waste commonly generated includes many types of research chemicals, solvents, acids, bases, carcinogens, compressed gases, metals, and other solid waste contaminated with hazardous waste.
 This waste may include equipment, containers, structures, and other items that are intended for disposal and that are contaminated with hazardous waste (e.g., compressed gas cylinders).
 Some contaminated wastewaters that cannot be sent to the sanitary wastewater system or the high explosives wastewater treatment plants also qualify as hazardous waste.
-Figure 3-1 shows the process map for waste generation.
+Recycled wastes include aerosol cans, light bulbs, batteries, mercury, and ferric chloride solution.
+Figure 3-1 shows the process map for all waste generation at the Laboratory.
+This diagram comes from Procedure 409, which governs waste disposal at the Laboratory.